geonaut/epub-boilerplate/README.md

 `./publish` to create book.epub in the root folder `./publish -c` to include an epub check, using the standard epubchecker

+Warning!
+The publish script deletes the previous book.epub file each time you generate a new one.
+I suggest you use git to track your text changes, and consider the ebook a disposable output file.

 ## xhtml Style

 Code is formatted using Prettier VSCode plugin